Color psychology for a GREAT night’s sleep

 What’s your favorite color?
 How do you incorporate favorite hues from your everyday life into your bedroom?
 When decorating and choosing bedroom wall paint?
 Colors you select for your home, and especially your bedroom, can have a profound effect on your emotions and energies – even sleep.
 Take your bedroom design and decor for example, a calm, relaxing environment can lead to a great night’s sleep and deliver rejuvenating energy when you wake up.

 But what color should you paint your bedroom?
 Let’s take a slide down the rainbow and find out!

-Is red the best color for my bedroom?
+Is red the best color to paint my bedroom?

 Red is strong, bold and emotionally intense.
 It’s the color of passion and love.
 Painting your bedroom red can make you feel awake and alert – a great morning energizer.
 At night, dim the lights to deepen the reds, which may stir your passions for the other “S” thing you do in bed.
 Did you know that red is often used in restaurants to stimulate appetite?

 Red represents: Fire, blood, war, danger, strength, power, determination, passion, desire, love, energy and courage.

 - Used as a warning color such as stop sign

 - Used in advertising to evoke erotic feelings (red lips, red light district, red nails)

 - Associated with energy- promotes energy drinks, games, cars, sports activity, and highly physical activity.

 Variations: light red, pink, dark red, brown, reddish-brown